 The research is still inconclusive on whether a light background or dark background is better for your eyes when working on your computer.
 In general, people have found a white background to be easy on the eyes during the day when the room is brightest.
 Then a black background works better in the evenings when the room is naturally dimmer.

-Bottom Line Lighting Recap
+Bottom Line Recap